-What Splunk logs about itself
+What Splunk software logs about itself

-Splunk's internal log files are rolled based on size.
+The Splunk platform internal log files are rolled based on size.
 You can change the default log rotation size by editing

 Search these files in Splunk Web by typing: